Freedom Circle logo

 Biographical essay, including multiple quotes from fellow authors and significant excerpts from Heinlein's novels and stories

-[Heinlein] wrote [to Dagliesh] in April 1949 that "I have one of my characters say that the right to bear arms is the basis of all human freedom.
+[Heinlein] wrote [to editor Dagliesh] in April 1949 that "I have one of my characters say that the right to bear arms is the basis of all human freedom.
 I strongly believe that, but you required me to blue-pencil it.
 The second point concerns licensing guns.
 I had such licensing in the story, but I had one character strongly object to it ...
 I am opposed to all attempts to license or restrict the arming of individuals, such as the Sullivan Act of the State of New York.
 I consider such laws a violation of civil liberty, subversive of democratic political institutions, and self-defeating ..."

 Ron's Revolution: Could Dr. Paul really surprise us all?, by Dave Kopel, 9 Oct 2007